2022 in Bare Knuckle Fighting Championship: Results

+BKFC 26 Hollywood, FL: Brito vs. Palomino

-Bare Knuckle Fighting Championship 26: Hollywood was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on June 24, 2022, at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida, USA.
+BKFC 26 Hollywood, FL: Brito vs. Palomino was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on June 24, 2022, at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida, USA.

 Background

 A BKFC Welterweight Championship bout between the current BKFC welterweight champion Elvin Brito and the current BKFC lightweight champion Luis Palomino served as the event headliner.

 The event featured a rematch in the women's Flyweight division between Bec Rawlings and Britain Hart.
 The pairing previously met in 2018 prior at BKFC 2, which Rawlings won via split decision.
 They were previously scheduled to fight May 13 at BKFC Fight Night: Omaha, but the bout was canceled due to Hart having a medical emergency.

 Former UFC contender Jimmie Rivera made his BKFC debut against Howard Davis on this card.